huggingface/controlnet_aux/README.md

 # ControlNet auxiliary models

-This is a Pypi installable copied version of HED, MLSD and Human Pose auxiliary models: https://github.com/lllyasviel/ControlNet/tree/main/annotator
+This is a PyPi installable package of [lllyasviel's ControlNet Annotators](https://github.com/lllyasviel/ControlNet/tree/main/annotator)

+The code is copy-pasted from the respective folders in https://github.com/lllyasviel/ControlNet/tree/main/annotator and connected to [the 🤗 Hub](https://huggingface.co/lllyasviel/Annotators).

-All credit goes to https://github.com/lllyasviel .
+All credit & copyright goes to https://github.com/lllyasviel .

+## Install

 ```
 pip install controlnet-aux==0.0.2
 ```

+## Usage

 ```python
 from controlnet_aux import OpenposeDetector, MLSDdetector, HEDdetector, CannyDetector, MidasDetector